 Sublease rental income is recognized on a straight-line basis over the duration of each lease term.
 To the extent expected sublease income is less than expected rental payments, the Company recognizes a loss on the difference based on the present value of the minimum lease payments under each lease.

-Lease payments received are presented as a reduction to rent expense in Selling, general and administrative expenses.
+Lease payments received are presented as Revenues for fiscal 2024 and as a reduction to rent expense in Selling, general and administrative expenses in fiscal years 2023 and 2022 in the Consolidated Statement of Operations.